My Super Psycho Sweet Sixteen: Part 2

 What's the story?

 Picking up where My Super Psycho Sweet 16 left off, MY SUPER PSYCHO SWEET 16 II finds harried teen heroine Skye Rotter (Lauren McKnight) running scared from the law -- and her serial killer father, Charlie Rotter (Alex Van), who just killed scores of Skye's fellow students during a blowout party at the local roller rink.
 With nowhere else to turn, Skye looks up the mother (Mindy Crist) who gave her up for adoption at birth and meets the half-sister (Kirsten Prout) she never knew she had.
 But her longtime friends (Chris Zylka and Matt Angel) who survived the slaying are determined to find her and bring her home.

 Is it any good?

+If you're looking for real thrills, there are far better -- and scarier -- options than this movie.
 The frightfully lame made-for-TV movie that inspired this gory sequel was, in fact, a bloodied-up spin-off of the popular MTV reality series My Super Sweet 16 (a show that celebrates outrageous teen parties with budgets that can hit the hundreds of thousands).
 So it stands to reason that the second chapter of the Rotter clan saga isn't anything to scream about, particularly if you missed the first installment.
-If you're looking for real thrills, there are far better -- and scarier -- options.

 Families can talk about...